ClearSpring Pharmacy Horizontal Logo

 • Media fill test: ensures we are filtering compounds properly.

-• Multiple-choice test: ensures aseptic technique and rules and regulations are not forgotten.
+• Multiple-choice test: ensures aseptic technique and rules and regulations are remembered.

 The Sterile Compounding Process

-7. Apply sterile hand sanitizer all the way up to the elbow before putting on gloves, following strict guidelines to maintain their sterility.
+7. Apply sterile hand sanitizer to the elbow before wearing gloves according to strict guidelines for maintaining sterility.

 An extensive amount of care must be taken when compounding sterile compounds.